Achieving Proper Inventory Control Using The Inventory Turnover Ratio

 When it is the other way around, we have too much products that are not selling as fast as we would want them to sell.
 Eventually, we might not have enough money to manufacture new products.
 We then end up stuck with old-stock products that might not be as desirable.

 Achieving balance or a good ratio is essential in keeping a good business.
 However, having too much or too little is sometimes okay in some situations.
-For example, for a big retail store or grocery store, having a lot of inventory is okay, but it is still better to make sure they are selling quickly too.
+For example, for a big retail store or grocery store, having a lot of inventory is okay, but it is still better to make sure they are growing inventory purchases too.

 What Is The Formula?